contino/kubernetes-best-practices/general/README.md

   subversion
 ```

 Logging – Applications should log to stdout/stderr.
-Best practice is for logs to be logged to standard out/error and
+A best practice is for logs to redirected to standard out/error and
 the logging sidecar or host agent to aggregate the logs.

 Config – Use environment variables to define runtime parameters, as opposed to hard config files.
 This separation of